AKrishnaKundan/OpenInApp-assignment/README.md

 1. I have to segregate the code into service classes so that the code is more understandable and reusable
 2. I have to add more validations like ignoring no-reply emails etc
 3. I have to do include Error Handling code.
+4. I have to change labels for the auto-replied mails(Have to resolve some Permission Errors).